Preventive Street Maintenance Program

 - Asphalt overlays on 12 streets.
 An asphalt overlay consists of applying a 2 to 3 inch layer of hot mix asphalt on the street to level and waterproof the roadway.

 - Asphalt crack seal treatment applied to 26 streets.
 This consists of sealing the cracks in the pavement to prevent moisture from penetrating into the base and subgrade material.
-IN PROGRESS
+COMPLETED

 - Partial concrete pavement replacement on 9 streets.
 This technique involves replacing bad areas of concrete pavement.
 The size of the area replaced can range from a few square feet to a few panels.

 - Concrete crack seal treatment on 19 streets.
 This consists of sealing the cracks in the concrete pavement to prevent moisture from penetrating into the base and subgrade material.
-IN PROGRESS
+COMPLETED

 Affected residents will receive notification from the city prior to any work on their street.
 Lane closures will also be posted on the city’s Facebook, Twitter and Nextdoor accounts.
 Motorists are urged to slow down in construction zones or anytime they see workers present.
 Questions about the annual street maintenance program may be directed to the Public Works at 817-427-6460.